Lesson 3 Introduction

 But now read it in Young’s Literal Translation which gives a more accurate portrayal.

-“In the beginning of God’s preparing the heavens and the earth—”
+“In the beginning of God’s preparing the heavens and the earth…” – Genesis 1:1 (YLT)

-These thoughts stagger the natural mind, so what scripture do we look at to support this perfect, pure church?
-Start with this translation from The Living Bible.
+These thoughts stagger the natural mind.
+What Scripture do we look at to support this perfect, pure church?
+Start with this translation from The Living Bible:

-We have learned a principle in Lesson One that “first the natural, then the spiritual”.
-And so the Heavens and the Earth, (which symbolize the Bride-to-be), must be cleansed first by water, (as it was in the days of Noah), and then by fire, (which is now beginning to happen).
-Then there will be a NEW Heavens and Earth, wherein dwelleth righteousness!
+We have learned a principle in Lesson One that “first, the natural, then, the spiritual.”
+So, the Heavens and the Earth, which symbolize the Bride-to-be, must be cleansed first by water as it was in the days of Noah, then, by fire, which is now beginning to happen.
+Then, there will be a NEW Heavens and Earth, wherein dwelleth righteousness!

 There are three levels of truth here.
 The truth of one level does not negate the truth of another level.
-First, to be understood by the natural mind, the natural heavens and earth were cleansed from the wickedness of the first Adam by a flood at the time of Noah, and then as in the days of Noah, to be cleansed again in the end times, but this time by fiery shakings.
+First, to be understood by the natural mind, the natural heavens, and earth were cleansed from the wickedness of the first Adam by a flood at the time of Noah.
+Then, as in the days of Noah, they are to be cleansed again in the end times, but this time by fiery shakings.